TimUnderhay/xsoar-incident-creator/README.md

 ![Screenshot of the app](content/importer1.png)

+## Security (or rather, lack of security)
+- No front-end user security / login functionality is provided, so this is potentially a back-door into XSOAR if left on the network for other users to use.
+See note on how **NOT** to use this app.

+## How NOT to Use

+- Due to the last two bullet points, this is not intended for usage amongst multiple users.
+It is **strongly** recommended that you run it **ONLY** on your local workstation, for personal use.

 ## Warranty and Support

 There is no warranty or official support for this project.
 Issues will be addressed on a best-effort basis.
 Use at your own risk.